Hollywood station (Illinois)

 Hollywood is one of three stations on Metra's BNSF Line in Brookfield, Illinois.
 The station is 11.7 mi from Union Station, the east end of the line.
-In Metra's zone-based fare system, Hollywood is in zone C. As of 2018, Hollywood is the 181st busiest of Metra's 236 non-downtown stations, with an average of 120 weekday boardings.
+In Metra's zone-based fare system, Hollywood is in zone 2.
+As of 2018, Hollywood is the 181st busiest of Metra's 236 non-downtown stations, with an average of 120 weekday boardings.
 An unstaffed shelter is on the north side of the three tracks.